Stamford, Connecticut: History

-In the 1960s and 1970s, Stamford's commercial real estate boomed as corporations relocated from New York City to peripheral areas.
+In the 1960s and 1970s, Stamford's commercial real estate boomed as corporations relocated from New York City to the area.
 A massive urban redevelopment campaign during that time resulted in a downtown with many tall office buildings.
 The F.D.
 Rich Company was the city-designated urban renewal developer of the downtown area in an ongoing, contentious project beginning in the 1960s and continuing through the 1970s.
 The company put up what was the city's tallest structure, One Landmark Square, at 21 floors high, and the GTE building (now One Stamford Forum), along with the Marriott Hotel, the Stamford Town Center and many other downtown office buildings.
 One Landmark Square has since been dwarfed by the new 34-story Park Tower Stamford condominium tower, and again by the Atlantic Station development, another Rich Company project in partnership with Cappelli Enterprises.
 Over the years, other developers have joined in building up the downtown, a process that continued through the 1980s and 1990s and into the new century.

 Since 2008, an 80 acre mixed-use redevelopment project for Stamford's Harbor Point neighborhood has added additional growth south of downtown.
 The redevelopment plan included 6 e6sqft of new residential, retail, office and hotel space, and a marina.
 In July 2012, roughly 900 of the projected 4,000 Harbor Point residential units had been constructed.
 New restaurants and recreational activities have come up in the Harbor Point area, which is considered New Stamford.
 From 2008 to 2017, the city issued permits for 4,341 housing units.

 During the COVID-19 pandemic in the U.S., many wealthy New Yorkers relocated to Stamford and its metropolitan area.